 For people with adenomatous polyps, new polyps can appear in the future.
-You should have a repeat colonoscopy usually 1 to 10 years later, depending on:
+You should have a repeat colonoscopy, usually 1 to 10 years later, depending on:

-In rare cases, when polyps are very likely to turn into cancer or too large to remove during colonoscopy, the doctor will recommend a colectomy.
+In rare cases, when polyps are very likely to turn into cancer or too large to remove during colonoscopy, the provider will recommend a partial colectomy.
 This is surgery to remove part of the colon that has the polyps.

-Outlook is excellent if the polyps are removed.
+The outlook is excellent if the polyps are removed.
 Polyps that are not removed can develop into cancer over time.

-Call your provider if you have:
+Contact your provider if you have:

 To reduce your risk of developing polyps:

 - Eat foods low in fat and eat more fruits, vegetables, and fiber.